fresheneesz/TordlWalletProtocols/singleWalletProtocols/Basic-Wallet-Protocol.md

 ### Maintenance

+**Periodic Maintenance**

 1. Check for [protocol updates](../misc/protocol-updates).
 2. [Verify your backup](../misc/verifying-backup-integrity.md).
 3. Ensure your reminder for the next maintenance time is set.
+(See item C in *Recommendations*).

+##### Storage Location Migration

+There are two options:

+**A.** Simply move the seed to its new storage location.
+Have the storage location prepared before moving the seed (eg don't let your seed sit around on your desk or in some interim place if possible).
+Keep an eye on your seed and make sure its safe the entire time until it ends up in the new storage location.
+If traveling with it, keep it hidden and ideally behind a lock (eg in a car's lockable glove compartment, or in a locked safe you're transporting as well).
+Barring that, putting it somewhere difficult to get at would be helpful, like deep inside a bag with other items and putting that bag behind or underneath all your other bags.

+**B.** Move the coins to a new wallet.

+1. Create a new wallet using the **Creation** steps above.
+2. Create an address (or addresses) to sweep the funds from the compromised wallet into.
+Write them down somewhere temporarily.
+3. Use the **Spending** steps to send from your old wallet to your new wallet.

 ### Recovery

 These are instructions on how to recover from various wallet problems.

-##### Unable To Access

-If you're no longer able to access your wallet:

-1. If the device looks like it may have been compromised, follow the instructions under *Device Storage Location Compromised*.
-2. Get the seed from a storage location and create a new wallet on your `Host Device` or a new `Host Device` using the seed and your `Passphrase`.
-3. Put the seed back in its storage location.
+If you have a problem and need to recover, remember **DO NOT RUSH**.
+Rushing causes mistakes.
+Think through all the steps before taking the first step.
+Keep a clear head and things will be ok.

-##### Device Storage Location Compromised
+##### Lost Device and Device or Storage Location May be Compromised

-If your device or a storage location looks like it has been tampered with, damaged, or have had things go missing:
+If the device or the location its stored in looks like it may have been tampered with, damaged, or have had things go missing:

+1. If you think your device might be compromised, get a new device.
-* Create a new wallet using the *Creation* instructions with the additions laid out in the instructions in [Storage Location Compromised](../misc/storage-location-compromised.md).
+2. Create a new wallet using the *Creation* instructions with the additions laid out in the instructions in [Storage Location Compromised](../misc/storage-location-compromised.md).
+3. Create an address (or addresses) to sweep the funds from the compromised wallet into.
+Write them down somewhere temporarily.
+4. Send your funds from your old wallet to the new wallet.
+   1. If you have a non-compromised device already configured with your old seed, use that to send.
+   2. Otherwise, on a new non-compromised device (can be the same "new device" as the one from step 1.0), restore your seed from the security location that is least-likely to have been compromised.
+Then use that new device to send to the address(es) from step 3.0.

+##### Device erased

+If you erased your device:

+1. Get the device from its storage location.
+2. Go to the highest priority storage location that contains the seed backup for the lost or erased device.
+3. While at the storage location, Restore the seed onto that device.
+4. Return the device to its storage location.

+##### Inheritance after Memory loss or Death

+This wallet doesn't support inheritance if you have lost the password in any way.

 ## Recommendations